 The solution – the Great Eastern Ranges

-The Great Eastern Ranges (GER) – a large-scale connectivity conservation initiative – was created as a direct response to the urgent need to curb the loss of native species and reverse habitat loss, fragmentation and degradation across eastern Australia.
+The Great Eastern Ranges (GER) initiative – a large-landscape connectivity conservation initiative – was created as a direct response to the urgent need to curb the loss of native species and reverse habitat loss, fragmentation and degradation across eastern Australia.
 By bringing people together to protect, connect and regenerate landscapes and ecosystems at scale while managing key threats, GER delivers holistic natural solutions that address the enviromental and climate challenges we face.

 GER provides the big picture vision, science and coordination needed to support our regional partnerships to achieve shared conservation goals across public and private land and ensure that efforts combine to achieve impact at the whole-of-landscape, population and ecosystem level.